 Characteristic spirit and general objectives of the school

-St. Mary’s School is a Co-Educational Special School for pupils aged 4-18 years with a Mild General Learning Disability with 3 classesincreasing to 3 this year, specifically for children with a diagnosis of Autism Spectrum Disorder (ASD) Mild/Moderate Learning Disability.
+St. Mary’s School is a Co-Educational Special School for pupils aged 4-18 years with a Mild General Learning Disability with 3 classes specifically for children with a diagnosis of Autism Spectrum Disorder (ASD) Mild/Moderate Learning Disability.

 School Ethos